Is there such a thing as a Good Divorce?

 Resolution are campaigning that the high growth in cohabiting couples is further evidence that the law needs to catch up with modern British society.
 They suggest that partners ought to be able to claim support and assets after two years of cohabitation, or earlier if they have children.
 Similar arrangements have already been introduced in Scotland and Resolution have suggested that at the last count in 2013, fifty-seven per cent of MPs believe the law needs to be reformed.

-Caroline Mitchell, a Solicitor in our dedicated Family Law Team, is a member of the committee of Norfolk Resolution Group.
+Caroline Eaton, a Solicitor in our dedicated Family Law Team, is a member of the committee of Norfolk Resolution Group.
 As a committee member, Caroline always seeks to reduce or manage any conflict and confrontation, supports and encourages families to put the best interests of any children first and acts with honesty, integrity and objectivity.